Hemi: A Personal Reflection Journal

 Sky Garden

-An alternative home view where journals float in a sky scene with watercolor clouds, falling petals, and twinkling sparkles.
-A live sky mode shifts based on time of day — from soft morning light to a moonlit night sky with four-pointed stars and shooting stars.
-Users can also choose the season, which changes the flowers and elements drifting across the sky, and adjust the wind speed, which affects how everything moves.
+Journals float in a sky scene with watercolor clouds, falling petals, and twinkling sparkles.
+A live sky mode shifts based on time of day, from soft morning light to a moonlit night sky with four-pointed stars and shooting stars.
+Users can also choose the season, which changes the flowers and elements drifting across the sky, and adjust the wind speed.

 Spring daytime sky garden view